A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: Introduction

-For concreteness, let us consider the simplest instance of the problem of pointwise and pathwise multiplication of random distributions: the squaring of the fractional massless free field.
+For concreteness, let us consider the simplest instance of the problem of pointwise and pathwise multiplication of random distributions: the squaring of the fractional massless free field (FMFF) also known as fractional Gaussian field~\cite{LodhiaSSW}.
 Let $C$ denote the continuous bilinear form on the Schwartz space $\mathcal{S}(\mathbb{R}^d)$ of rapidly decaying smooth functions defined by

-where $[\phi]\in (0,\infty)$ is a parameter called the {\em scaling dimension} of the field $\phi$.
-Note that in this article we will write integrals as above, i.e., with the volume element preceding rather than following the integrand.
-This is hardly avoidable when integrands take several lines to write, as will be the case in this article.
-Also, we simply write $d\xi$ instead of $d^d\xi$ as the dimensionality will be clear from the context.
-Our Fourier transform normalization convention is